kyma-project/test-infra/docs/prow/prow-monitoring.md

 #### Prometheus collector
 Gathering additional metrics requires [Stackdriver Prometheus collector](https://cloud.google.com/monitoring/kubernetes-engine/prometheus).
-Adding `--enable-stackdriver-kubernetes` is required for enabling Stackdriver Kubernetes Engine Monitoring support on Kubernetes cluster.
+Adding the `--enable-stackdriver-kubernetes` flag is required for enabling the Stackdriver Kubernetes Engine Monitoring support on a Kubernetes cluster.

 Collecting all the data is not possible due to high costs, therefore there is a metric [filter](https://github.com/kyma-project/test-infra/blob/97f2b403f3e2ae6a4309da7e2293430f555442e8/prow/scripts/resources/prometheus-operator-stackdriver-patch.yaml#L14) applied to limit the volume of data sent to the Stackdriver.